How to Stake Solana on Lido

 MAX Confirmations the Lido program splits off a stake account with the redeemed SOL amount and transfers it to you.

 You then unstake those SOL and will receive liquid SOL after the deactivation period which lasts for approximately 2 epochs.
-For users that desire instant liquidity, the preferred option is to exchange stSOL on the open market, e.g. on the supported AMM pools on Saber and Raydium.
+For users that desire instant liquidity, the preferred option is to exchange stSOL on the open market, e.g. on the supported AMM pools on Raydium.